atsushieno/uapmd/docs/design/PLUGIN_ID_AND_CATALOG.md

 ## Objectives

-Remidy has a clear objective on its plugin identification system that most of the existing plugins do not meet.
+Remidy has a clear objectives on its plugin identification system that most of the existing plugins do not meet.
 The key concepts are:

 1. instantiation: we must be able to instantiate a plugin from an identifier
 2. fast instantiation: we should be able to instantiate a plugin without scanning all the installed plugins on the system every time